platformsh/platformsh-docs/docs/src/integrations/activity/webhooks.md

 ## Validate the integration

-You can then verify that your integration is functioning properly [using the CLI](/integrations/overview.md#validating-integrations) command
+To verify your integration is functioning properly, run the following [CLI command](/integrations/overview.md#validating-integrations):

 ```bash
 platform integration:validate